WinnieLaugh/StructuredTriplet/dataset/README.md

 # LarSPI

 As training a good feature extraction model requires a large variety of data, we prepared a large-scale unlabeled dataset(LarSPI) by reorganizing the whole slide images in TCGA.
-We kept only the whole slide images(WSI) at 40× magnification.
+We kept only the whole slide images (WSI) at 40× magnification.
 This is because the size of the nuclei matters a lot in classification, and the mixing of magnifications may corrupt the classification model.
-We randomly cropped a foreground patch of size 1024 × 1024 from each one of the selected WSIs and manually reviewed them to remove those of very poor quality, e.g., the ones with severe stains.
+We randomly cropped a foreground patch of size 1024 × 1024 from each selected WSIs and manually reviewed them to remove those of very poor quality, e.g., those with severe stains.
 We then used the trained [HoVer-Net](https://github.com/vqdang/hover_net) to detect and segment the nucleus instances in the remaining patches.
 Finally, 20,187 high-quality patches of size 1024 × 1024, each from a different WSI
    , accompanied by its nucleus mask, make up our dataset LarSPI.
 Note that we also preserve the cancer types and slide types in the filenames, following the TCGA dataset.
 The size of our
     dataset is very large compared to other existing datasets such as [PanNuke](https://jgamper.github.io/PanNukeDataset/) or [CoNSeP](https://github.com/vqdang/hover_net).
 Details of our dataset and a comparison between our dataset